OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 #### Command Usage:

-For a print-out of the usage, run `fast-gpio` with on the command line:
+For a print-out of the usage, run `fast-gpio` on the command line:

 ```
 root@Omega-2757:/# fast-gpio